-Modern slavery encompasses slavery, servitude, human trafficking, and forced labor.
+Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
 The Unifeeder Group has a zero-tolerance approach to any form of modern slavery.
-We are committed to act ethically and with integrity and transparency in all business areas and to put effective systems in place to safeguard against any form of modern slavery.
+We are committed to act ethical and with integrity and transparency in all business areas and to put effective systems in place to safeguard against any form of modern slavery.

 The Unifeeder Group only conducts business with suppliers with whom we have a contractual relationship and to whom our ethics of business are known and accepted.
 In the event where information received from the supplier, employees, media, the public, or law enforcement agencies indicate that there is a risk of modern slavery practices at the supplier, this supplier shall be identified as a risk area and shall be investigated further by the Group Compliance Officer.